TimNiklasWitte/Building-GPT-from-scratch/README.md

 Best model: Perplexity is about 14 with the Neural 4-Gram.
 Here we use an LSTM, neural network to capture sequential dependencies and context beyond fixed the previos clasical n-gram windows.
 Using the LSTM we try to "weight" the importance of each previous token, not just memorize fixed-length patterns.
 We can see that the perfomance of this N-gram performs slightly better than the previous classic N-grams.

+## Comparing Neural N-Gram with the classic N-Gram

+Interestingly, the classic 4-gram model with backoff (perplexity ≈ 7) outperformed the neural 4-gram model (perplexity ≈ 14), even though both were trained solely on Shakespeare.
+The key factor is data sparsity: the backoff mechanism in the classic model directly addresses sparsity by reverting to lower-order n-grams (n-1, n-2, etc.) when higher-order contexts are unavailable.
+In contrast, the neural n-gram must learn through backpropagation how to handle sparse data — a challenging task given the small, domain-specific training corpus.
+It is likely that, with a substantially larger and more diverse dataset, the neural n-gram would surpass the classic backoff model in terms of perplexity.

 # GPT